 Ukraine may be known as Europe’s breadbasket, but all those loaves naturally need a few well-chosen bottles to wash them down with.
 The nation’s vineyards aren’t all that well-known outside its borders, but those lucky enough to visit might be surprised by what they find.

 If you’d struggle to name a Ukrainian winery, you’re probably not alone.
 Ukrainian wine tends to be drunk locally or in Russia, and rarely makes it to Western Europe or the US.
-Fortunately, our Park Inn by Radisson Donetsk is located conveniently near some rising stars of the wine world, providing the perfect opportunity to educate yourself on the hidden gems of Ukraine.
+Fortunately, Donetsk is located conveniently near some rising stars of the wine world, providing the perfect opportunity to educate yourself on the hidden gems of Ukraine.

 Ukraine’s most prized wines have traditionally been those produced in the Crimea, but Donetsk’s Artemovsk Winery has more recently made a splash as the largest manufacturer of sparkling wine in Eastern Europe.
 The winery follows the traditional method made famous by the French Champagne region, producing their bottles at a depth of 72 metres underground.
 Over 25 hectares of underground galleries and plaster tunnels maintain a carefully constructed ideal microclimate that produces perfectly sparkling wine.

 If you think that an excursion sounds rather more distinguished than a tour, you’re correct.
 The Artemovsk wine ‘excursion’ lasts an impressive two and a half hours, ending with a tasting of six wine samples.
 You will be talked in detail through every stage of the production process – in Russian, though an English interpreter is offered – while the ornate carvings in the plaster walls create the illusion that you’ve entered into an old Eastern European fairy tale.
 Get a head start by checking the online bar for guides to wine etiquette and food matches for white, rosé and red fizz.